#SmallBusiness

 November 28th: Black Friday

 Black Friday should be a key focus in your e-commerce sales strategy.
-Originating in the U.S. as the Friday after Thanksgiving and the start of holiday shopping, it has grown into a global phenomenon.
-Today, retailers in Canada and beyond offer massive discounts to attract eager bargain hunters.
+Starting in the U.S. as the Friday after Thanksgiving and the start of holiday shopping, it is now a global phenomenon.
+Today, Canadian retailers compete with both local and U.S. sellers by offering huge discounts to attract bargain hunters.
+For online businesses, this is also the time to set holiday shipping deadlines, remind customers of delivery cut-offs within Canada, and promote express options for cross-border shoppers.

 graphic image of shopping activities